On the origin of multifrequency temporal and spectral variability in Ton 599: Results and Discussions

-In Fig~\ref{fig:CM}, we show the possible color-index variations of combinations of WISE W1 and W2 bands, ZTF g and r bands, and Swift optical (U, B, V) bands.
-In the case of WISE bands, a very small number of observations are available but they cover both the high and low flux states as can be seen in Fig~\ref{fig:lc} and as a result, we see a mild trend of "redder-when-brighter" with a positive correlation of $r = 0.12$.
+In Figure~\ref{fig_CM}, we show the possible colour-index variations of combinations of WISE W1 and W2 bands, ZTF g and r bands, and Swift optical (U, B, V) bands.
+In the case of WISE bands, a very small number of observations are available, but they cover both the high and low flux states, as can be seen in Figure~\ref{fig_lc}, and as a result, we see a mild trend of "redder-when-brighter" with a positive correlation of $r = 0.12$.
 The mild trend could be because of the lack of data points in the W1 and W2 bands of WISE.
 Swift optical bands (B-V) and (U-V) also show similar characteristics of "redder-when-brighter" but with a much stronger positive correlation of $r = 0.65$ and $0.99$, respectively.
-In the case of Swift B-V, we see a mild "bluer-when-brighter" with a negative correlation coefficient $r = -0.17$.
-A similar trend of "bluer-when-brighter" with a strong correlation coefficient ($r = =-0.81$) is observed in ZTF g-r.
-This shows that the object behaves differently in different wavebands or shows a complex nature as also reported in \cite{10.1093/mnras/staa2622}.
+In the case of Swift B-V, we see a mild "bluer-when-brighter" with a negative correlation coefficient of $r = -0.17$.
+A similar trend of "bluer-when-brighter" with a strong correlation coefficient ($r =-0.81$) is observed in ZTF g-r.
+This shows that the object behaves differently in different wavebands or shows a complex nature, as also reported in \citep{10.1093/mnras/staa2622}.

-In the community, the understanding is that the accretion disk emission is mostly bluer (bluer than the optical–UV from synchrotron), and the jet emission produced by the Compton scattering is mostly redder.
-Our observation of mix trends in optical and IR suggests that it is difficult to separate the optical-IR emission from the synchrotron and the accretion disk and therefore we do not see a clear trend of one behavior.
+In the community, the understanding is that the accretion disk emission is mostly bluer (bluer than the optical–UV from synchrotron), and the jet emission produced by the Compton scattering is mostly redder \citep{2013EPJWC..6105001G, Sarkar_2019}.

+Our observation of mixed trends in optical and IR suggests that it is difficult to separate the optical-IR emission from the synchrotron and the accretion disk, and therefore, we do not see a clear trend of one behavior.